How to Improve ROI on Cloud Tool Adoption

 Cloud tools help create a dynamic workplace with much better collaboration, seamless remote working, and rapid work cycles.

 Cloud tools help automate many important-but-routine tasks, leaving employees to focus on tasks that are actually productive.

-These tools offer a clear and transparent assessment of internal operations and help identify bottlenecks that can be fixed in the next sprint.
+Cloud tools offer a clear and transparent assessment of internal operations and help identify bottlenecks that can be fixed in the next sprint.

 Given such critical benefits, cloud tool deployment isn’t a matter of if, but when.
-As discussed earlier, many of these benefits rely on successful adoption.
+But, as discussed earlier, many of these benefits rely on successful adoption.
 In fact, when it comes to cloud tools, poor adoption is worse than no adoption at all.
 Poor adoption just creates confusion and ultimately takes a toll on overall efficiency.

 To take the simplest example, it’s great if everyone uses Google Drive.
 It’s inefficient but still tolerable if everyone saves their files offline.
 But imagine a workplace where some employees save files on the cloud while others save files on their local system - it’s just a nightmare for a collaborative environment.

 To ensure a high percentage of adoption, follow these three steps:

 Some employees don’t use cloud tools because they aren’t comfortable with them.
 They haven’t used tools before and it just makes them nervous to switch.
 So every time you add a cloud tool to your stack, make sure there is adequate training and a buffer period for the transition.
 Then make sure additional and ongoing training is available.